BlaineAndersonDev/CRAE_2019_Skeleton/readme.md

     * *My example removes the `eslintConfig` section of `package.json`.
 It won't hurt to leave it in, but i've personally never needed them.*

     #### **Check your progress:**
-      * Navigate to the client directory and use `yarn start` to check.
+      * In your terminal navigate to the client directory and use `yarn start` to check.
 If it loads a page in your browser and states something like *this* in your terminal then its good to go:
       ```
       Compiled successfully!